People are our priority.

 Design is our approach.

 Art and design are a part of a culture's DNA.
-When we travel to other countries, we spend time taking in their museums and architecture, appreciating their contributions to the world as art, form and function.
+When we travel to other countries, we spend time taking in their museums and architecture while appreciating their contributions to the world as art, form and function.
 We are inspired.
 Even through modernization, a culture never loses its intrinsic creative DNA.
 These aspects of a society are treasured and praised.
 They are a visual documentation of a nation's history.

 While our designs are modern, our approach is based on capturing the ancient through utilizing artists and the understanding of their craft.
 In doing so, we aim to create a collection that elevates a unique process guided by a skilled artisan.

-We aren't looking to reinvent the wheel but rather keep it turning.
+We aren't looking to reinvent the wheel but rather to keep it turning.
 By utilizing existing techniques and partnering with artisans who have honed skill-sets, we are ensuring their livelihood and that their craft continually cements itself in history.

 Our designs are a blend of what is timeless and trending.
 We believe in creating pieces that will be worn for years to come and for generations after that.
 Age-old practices ensure that our quality is tested.
 Our process is intentionally limited to what can be made with the tools and skills available to us in Nepal.
-Slow fashion means that each of our pieces is formed by hand, one stitch, one cut, one forge at a time.
+Slow fashion means that each of our pieces is formed by hand -- one stitch, one cut, one forge at a time.

 Down an ancient alleyway in the heart of Kathmandu's Patan Durbar Square lies a bustling open-air metal shop where MULXIPLY's jewelry collection comes to life.